johnhearn/quantum_computing_workshop/01 - Introduction to the Qubit/content.md

 Believe it or not this view of a quantum bit has been fully validated by experiment.
 Specially prepared light particles, atoms and other mechanisms can be described in exactly this way.
 It leads to some very surprising and powerful results in it’s own right but the real power doesn't come until when we combine multiple bits into a single state, as we shall see in the next section.

+Exercise 1: representing the qubit
+Exercise 2: a quantum random number generator

 ### Footnotes